-Retirees and beneficiaries 31
+Retirees and beneficiaries 32

-DROP members 1
+DROP members -

 Active members

 Total 32

 As the plan is closed to new members and there are no active members included in the plan, there are no contributions made by members to the plan.
 The contribution rate for the City is actuarially determined on an annual basis.

-The Plan does, however, receive a state insurance turn back on an annual basis, which amounted to \$15,135 during the year ended December 31, 2016
+Valuation date December 31, 2016

-Valuation date Cost method December 31, 2015 Individual entry-age normal Asset valuation method Market value of assets Amortization method Open amortization period Amortization period 5 years Assumptions: Inflation rate Investment rate of return Projected salary increases 3.00% 5.00% N/A
+Cost method Individual entry-age normal

+Asset valuation method Market value of assets

+Amortization method Closed amortization period

+Amortization period 15 years

+Assumptions:

+Inflation rate 3.00%

+Investment rate of return 7.75%

+Projected salary increases N/A

-Mortality rates for retirees, beneficiaries, and DROP members were based on the 1983 Group Annuity Table for Males, set back five years for females.
+Mortality rates for retirees, beneficiaries, and DROP members were based on the RP-2000 Combined Projected to 2017 Table, set forward two years for men.

-Actuarial assumptions used in the December 31, 2015, valuation were based on the results of actuarial experience studies.
-The experience study in FRPF was for the period January 1, 2007 through December 31, 2012, first used in the December 31, 2013 valuation.
+Actuarial assumptions used in the December 31, 2016, valuation were based on the results of actuarial experience studies.
+The experience study in FRPF was for the period January 1, 2008 through December 31, 2011, first used in the December 31, 2012 valuation.
 Assumptions are reviewed annually.
-No additional changes were made for the 2015 valuation.
+No additional changes were made for the 2016 valuation.

-The long-term expected rate of return on pension plan investments is 5.0%.
+The long-term expected rate of return on pension plan investments is 7.75%.
 The pension plan's policy in regard to the allocation of invested assets is established and may be amended by the LOPFI Board of Trustees.
 Plan assets are managed on a total return basis with an emphasis on both capital appreciation as well as the production of income, in order to satisfy the short-term and long-term funding needs of the plan.